 Thomas de Hoop is a Principal Economist at American Institutes for Research (AIR) in Washington D.C.
 He has 13 years of experience designing, implementing, and leading mixed-methods impact evaluations and systematic reviews in low-and middle-income countries.
 Currently, he oversees a research and evaluation portfolio with a focus on the impact, scalability, and cost-effectiveness of women’s groups and education innovations.
 He is the principal investigator for a four-year research project supported by the Bill & Melinda Gates Foundation that focuses on synthesizing, strengthening, and disseminating research on the impact and cost-effectiveness of women’s groups in India, Nigeria, and Uganda.
 Further, he is the principal investigator for a meta-evaluation of education innovations in humanitarian contexts and a cluster-randomized controlled trial of a multifaceted education program in Zambia.
 Previously, Dr. de Hoop co-led a systematic review on the impact of economic self-help group programs on women’s empowerment and a quasi-experimental study on the impact of self-help groups in Odisha, India.

 Automation, artificial intelligence, the gig economy, and demographic and social shifts are changing the very nature of work.
 Women, who are still striving to achieve workplace gender equality, are particularly vulnerable in this time of rapid change.
-In this lunch session we will discuss how companies must take action to ensure that women can not only participate, but also lead in the workplaces of the future.
-The session will be led by Chhavi Ghuliani, Director at BSR, who will share findings from a recent report BSR published in partnership with Women Deliver.
-He will be joined by Moonmoon Shehrin, Manager, BRAC, who will provide perspectives on how automation and the gig economy are affecting women in the Bangladesh workforce.
+In this lunch session we discussed how companies must take action to ensure that women can not only participate, but also lead in the workplaces of the future.
+The session shared findings from a recent report BSR published in partnership with Women Deliver and provided perspectives on how automation and the gig economy are affecting women in the Bangladesh workforce.

 Chhavi Ghuliani, BSR